xudaiyanzi/ERROR_HANDLER/README.md

 There are three parts of the backend need to be take care of.

 #### 1.1.1 Install the requirements.txt
   We need first `cd` to the `backend` directory and use the command line `pip3 install -r requirements.txt` to install all the prerequisities

 #### 1.1.2 Install the database and create tables
   We use the psql to manipulate the database, and we first create the database and then create tables in the database:

   #### 1.1.2.1 Install the database
   Mac users first start the postgres server.
 Use the command line:
         `which postgres`
         `postgres --version`
   to check the version of postgres and then use
         `pg_ctl -D /usr/local/var/postgres start`
   and
         `pg_ctl -D /usr/local/var/postgres stop`
   to start and end the post gregre server

   Following the step above, we open the postgres using
         `psql postgres`
   and install the basebase using
         `\i setup.sql`
   We need to `\q` to exit the psql before install the tables.

   #### 1.1.2.2 Install the tables
+  In order to create the tables, we (MAC user) use
+         `psql -f books.psql -U student -d bookshelf`

 #### 1.1.3 Run the flask
+  If we want to launch the bookshelf, we `cd` to the `backend` directory and use
+    `export FLASK_APP=flaskr`
+    `export FLASK_EVN=development`
+    `flask run`

+  we can either go to the `http://127.0.0.1:5000/ANY_API_ENDPOINT` or use the `curl` to see the API responses.

+### 1.2 Frontend installation
+There are three parts of the backend need to be take care of.

 ## 2. API Reference